 Skip to content

-This guide walks you through the process of setting up and deploying a layer 2 CDK blockchain on your local machine.
+This guide walks you through the process of setting up and deploying a layer 2 CDK blockchain stack on your local machine.

 The Polygon CDK Kurtosis package allows you to easily customize and instantiate all the components of a CDK chain.
 It uses the Kurtosis tool to orchestrate the setup of the chain components in Docker containers, with logic defined in Starlark scripts (a Python dialect) which define the step-by-step process of setting up the chain.